-Bacterium: single-celled microscopic organisms that lack nuclei and other organized cell structures.
+Single-celled microscopic organisms that lack nuclei and other organized cell structures.
 “Bacteria” is the plural form of “bacterium.”
 While several bacterial species are pathogenic (capable of causing disease), many are non-infectious.

 An individual form of life that is capable of growing, metabolising nutrients, and reproducing.
 Organisms can be unicellular or multicellular.
 They are scientifically divided into five different groups that include prokaryotes, protists, fungi, plants, and animals.
 A microorganism is an organism of microscopic or sub-microscopic size, such as a bacterium.

-Cross contamination: transmission of microorganisms from contaminated materials, surfaces, articles or humans to non-contaminated materials, surfaces etc.
+Transmission of microorganisms from contaminated materials, surfaces, articles or humans to non-contaminated materials, surfaces etc.

-DNA: deoxyreibonucleic acid.
+Deoxyreibonucleic acid.
 A nucleic acid that carries the genetic information in the cell and is capable of self-replication.

-Ag Ion (silver ion): a silver ion is a silver atom which has lost one electron and therefore carries a positive charge.
+A silver ion is a silver atom which has lost one electron and therefore carries a positive charge.

-Biocidal Product: active substances and preparations containing one or more active substances, put up in the form in which they are supplied to the user, intended to destroy, deter, render harmless, prevent the action of, or otherwise exert a controlling effect on any harmful organism by chemical or biological means.
+Active substances and preparations containing one or more active substances, put up in the form in which they are supplied to the user, intended to destroy, deter, render harmless, prevent the action of, or otherwise exert a controlling effect on any harmful organism by chemical or biological means.

-Biocide: this is an active substance or biocidal product as defined by the Biocidal Products Regulation.
+This is an active substance or biocidal product as defined by the Biocidal Products Regulation.

-Biofilm: communities of microorganisms attached to a surface.
+Communities of microorganisms attached to a surface.
 Microorganisms undergo profound changes during their transition from planktonic (free-swimming) organisms to cells that are part of a complex, surface-attached community.